dstockto/matthewtrask.github.io/_posts/2016-08-22-Looking-At-Ramsey-Uuid.markdown

 For version's 3 and 5, the fun thing is that they are completely reproducable with the same algorithm.
 So if you lose the Uuid, you can re-generate it with the same code provided you still have the code laying around.
 Now why would you use this?
 Thats one thing Im looking at.
 I guess you could use it to securely pass around website ideas on the open web, but unless you are trying to hide the website from public view then you shouldnt have it on the open web.
 If you have a list of websites from where people are coming from, you can run a check against uuid's in that sense, but I dont think that creates a good use case.

 Version 4 is the one most people use and its easy to see the use case here.
 As the Phil Sturgeon article points out, using and exposing an auto-incrementing id through an API is a fast way to let the competition run a script against the endpoint and get a rough esitmate of your database.
 So this works in protecting your database and user base from competition trying to size you up.
 Also, using an Uuid v4 allows for greater uniqueness.
-Rather then come up with a complex id system to track the various id's floating in your system (user_id, business_id, job_id, etc), you can create a ```Uuid::uuid4()``` for each one and never have to work on concurrent id's across a system.
+Rather then come up with a complex id system to track the various id's floating in your system (user_id/job_id/transaction_id), you can create a ```Uuid::uuid4()``` for each one and never have to work on concurrent id's across a system.

 ## Thoughts